 This chapter chronicles EVA-2, the continuation of the exploration of the lunar surface at Taurus-Littrow on the 2nd day after landing.
 This day consisted of the longest drive of the mission out to Station 2 at Nansen, located ~8 km away at the base of the South Massif, by one route and visiting 3 additional stops on the return to the LM by a different route.

 It was a day filled with excitement, rewards, frustrations, and discoveries.
 One of those discoveries, the 34-minute stop at Station 4, Shorty Crater, and the finding there of orange soil, may be the single, most important legacy of the Apollo missions to the Moon.
 Color photographs of the trench dug by the author through the orange soil on the rim of the crater have never been adequately displayed in the ~half century since the mission.
 They are presented here for the first time as the author saw and described the colors, the introductory photo above being one of them.

 The final stop of the day at Station 5, Camelot Crater, revealed many large boulders concentrated along the rim of the crater with far fewer boulders on the ejecta blanket.
 The rim boulders are now believed to be examples of the original bedrock existing at the time of the ancient impact that formed the crater.
 A paleomagentic study of a sample from one of these bedrock boulders has shown that the Moon possessed a dipolar magnetic field at the time of impact.
 The chapter ends with the return to the LM and close-out of EVA-2.

 As before, the liberal use of endnotes, distinguishing between subjects and sources is aided by the consistent use of different font styles and colors in the text.
-The first endnote of each chapter repeats the explanation of these color codes.
+The second endnote of Chapter 11 repeats the explanation of these color codes.